machinable-org/machinable/docs/guide/components.md

 **Records**

-`self.store.record` or `self.record` provides an interface for tabular logging, that is, storing recurring data points at each iteration.
+`self.storage.record` or `self.record` provides an interface for tabular logging, that is, storing recurring data points at each iteration.
 The results become available as a table where each row represents each iteration.

 ``` python
 for iteration in range(10):